It’s the last day of the month and the post I intended for October is not done,

 Why?
 I don’t know.
 I just like to consider all options.

-The natural fiber would be beautiful, just in a different way than the WS rug.
+The natural fiber would be beautiful, just different than the WS rug.

 It would open the space up a bit and let the wallpaper sing more loudly.